 To account for the effect of external mass transport from the bulk concentration to the outer surface of the catalyst particle, the total reaction rate on the interior of the catalyst particle is set equal to the reactant flux to the external surface (i.e., no accumulation on the catalyst surface boundary due to fouling, surface species absorption, etc.).
-Here, we assume that the particle is surrounded by electrolyte of uniform concentration without hindrance or obstruction from other catalyst particles, substrates, or other system components.^{2,3,5} Assuming that contributions from reactions along the outer surface of the particle are negligible compared to contributions from reactions throughout the volumetric internal surface area of the particle, results in Equation (20) for the flux balance:
+Here, we assume that the particle is surrounded by electrolyte of uniform concentration without hindrance or obstruction from other catalyst particles, substrates, or other system components.
+Assuming that contributions from reactions along the outer surface of the particle are negligible compared to contributions from reactions throughout the volumetric internal surface area of the particle, and including the impact of the effectiveness factor on the reaction rate throughout the particle, results in Equation (20) for the flux balance:

-$$k_m a_c \left(c{A,bulk} - c{A,surf} \right) = H k_f a_v c{A,surf}$$ (20)
+$$k_m a_c \left( c{A,bulk} - c{A,surf} \right) = H k_f a_v c{A,surf}$$ (20)

-where k_m (cm s-1) is the external mass transfer coefficient accounting for effects of diffusion and convection, and a_c (cm-1) is the catalyst shape factor, defined as the ratio of the particle external surface area to volume.
+where $k_m$ (cm s-1) is the external mass transfer coefficient accounting for effects of diffusion and convection, and $a_c$ (cm-1) is the catalyst shape factor, defined as the ratio of the particle external surface area to volume.
 Rearranging to solve for an expression for the surface concentration yields Equation (21):